 As much as it may look funny to see a dog eating rocks, problems start when rocks are swallowed whole and are too big to pass through the dog's gastrointestinal tract, leading to complications that may turn serious.

 It’s never ideal for your pup to be eating rocks, especially if they are disproportionate in size to your dog.
 A big rock trying to pass through a tiny dog’s tummy is going to cause a lot more issues than a little rock through a big pooch’s digestive tract.

-If a rock gets stuck somewhere along the dog's GI tract, they can potentially cause what's known as a dog blockage requiring often costly surgeries and potentially lengthy recovery times.
+If a rock gets stuck somewhere along the dog's GI tract, it can potentially cause what's known as a dog blockage, requiring often costly surgeries and potentially lengthy recovery times.
 Left untreated, blockages can cause the dog to stop eating, vomit repeatedly and even die.